Tourism statistics - intra-EU tourism flows

 Europeans stay on average one week when visiting other EU countries

-In 2013, tourism trips made by EU residents to another EU Member State as a destination had an average duration of one week (7.1 nights), ranging from just under three nights for trips to Estonia to nearly 12 nights for trips to Cyprus (11.9) (see Figure 1).
+In 2015, tourism trips made by EU residents to another EU Member State as a destination had an average duration of one week (7 nights), ranging from 3 nights for trips to Estonia to 10.5 nights for trips to Cyprus (see Figure 1).

 These differences across Europe are often correlated with the accessibility in terms of transport and the proximity of the main generating markets.
 For instance, the relative price (and distance) to reach Cyprus will motivate tourists to stay relatively long, while the proximity and accessibility (short ferry ride) of Estonia to its main generating market (Finland) will make short breaks of a few days the more likely way of visiting this Baltic country.

-Inbound visitors coming from other EU Member States spent on average EUR 587 (see Figure 2), ranging from EUR 213 in Slovakia (a country with many short trips – see also Figure 1 – by tourists from neighboring countries) to EUR 916 in Greece and EUR 877 in Cyprus (both destinations with relative long stays, on average 10.1 nights and 11.9 nights respectively and with a prevalence of air travel to reach the country, 87 % and 91 % of trips respectively).
+Inbound visitors coming from other EU Member States spent on average EUR 596 (see Figure 2), ranging from EUR 195 in Slovakia (a country with many short trips – see also Figure 1 – by tourists from neighbouring countries) to EUR 888 in Greece, while in Cyprus, Spain and Malta they spent more than EUR 720.
+These four destinations have relative long stays, on average 9 or 10 nights and a prevalence of air travel to reach the country, 83 % of trips or even more (see Table 1).

-For trips abroad but within the EU, airplane was the most common means of transport
+For trips abroad but within the EU, aeroplane was the most common means of transport

-Residents of the EU made 214 million tourism trips of at least one overnight stay to destinations in another EU Member State in 2014.
-For 45 % of those trips, air transport was the main means of transport (see Table 1), followed by (rented or private) motor vehicles (36 %).
-Bus (7 %), train (6 %) and transport using waterways (5 %) were far less significant.
+Residents of the EU made 225 million tourism trips of at least one overnight stay to destinations in another EU Member State in 2015.
+For 46 % of those trips, air transport was the main means of transport (see Table 1), followed by (rented or private) motor vehicles (36 %).
+Bus (7 %), train and transport using waterways (both at 5 %) were far less significant.

-In five countries, the share of inbound trips made by motor vehicle was 65 % or more (Austria, Slovakia, Luxembourg, Slovenia and Croatia).
+In five countries, the share of inbound trips made by motor vehicle was 65 % or more (Slovakia, Austria, Slovenia, Croatia and Luxembourg).

-Only in one country, Estonia, was waterway the dominant means of transport for inbound visitors (most likely because of the popular ferry connection between Tallinn and the Finnish capital Helsinki).
+Only in two countries, Estonia and Finland, was waterway the dominant means of transport for inbound visitors (most likely because of the popular ferry connection between Tallinn and Helsinki).

-Railway was relatively significant for visitors to Belgium (22 % of intra-EU inbound trips) and France (16 %) while buses were relatively significant for Latvia and Lithuania (both 17 %), Poland (16 %), Czech Republic (15 %) and Croatia (14 %).
+Railway was relatively significant for visitors to Belgium (24 % of intra-EU inbound trips) and France (15 %) while buses were relatively significant for Latvia (17 %), Lithuania (16 %) and Croatia (15 %).

 Three out of four trips were spent at rented tourist accommodation facilities

-In 2013, 78 % of all inbound trips in the EU made by residents from other EU countries had a tourist accommodation establishment as the only or main means of accommodation, mainly hotels or similar establishments (57 %) .
-Own holiday homes accounted for around 3 % and accommodation provided for free by friends or relatives for 18 %.
+In 2015, 77 % of all inbound trips in the EU made by residents from other EU countries had a tourist accommodation establishment as the only or main means of accommodation, mainly hotels or similar establishments (57 %) .
+Own holiday homes accounted for around 3 % and accommodation provided for free by friends or relatives for 18 % (see Figure 4).

-Across the EU, the importance of rented and non-rented accommodation for inbound visitors was very different with the share of rented accommodation ranging from 87 % in Greece and Estonia, to 38 % in Romania (see Figure 4).
+Across the EU, the importance of rented and non-rented accommodation for inbound visitors was very different with the share of rented accommodation ranging from 90 % in Greece to 24 % in Romania (see Figure 5).

 August was the most popular month for trips to other EU countries

-Looking at the breakdown by month of departure of trips, July (12.5 %) and August (13.3 %) accounted for more than one out of four trips, while January represented 4.3 % of intra-EU trips in 2013 (see Table 2).
-Austria was the only EU destination to which tourists from other EU countries made more trips during the winter season (November to February) than in summer (June to September) (see Figure 5).
+Looking at the breakdown by month of departure of trips, July (12.2 %) and August (13.5 %) accounted for more than one out of four trips, while January represented only 4.7 % of intra-EU trips in 2015 (see Table 2).
+Austria was the only EU destination to which tourists from other EU countries made more trips during the winter season (November to February) than in summer (June to September) (see Figure 6).

-Seasonality of inbound trips by visitors coming from other EU countries was particularly high in three Member States.
-More than half (51.9%) of all inbound trips in Croatia took place during the two core summer months, July and August.
-In Bulgaria and Greece, seven out of ten inbound trips were made during the summer season, however more evenly spread throughout the four months, June to September (see Figure 5).
-In Croatia, the number of trips of EU visitors in the peak month was 35 times higher than the lowest month, while this ratio was 24 to one and 21 to one for Bulgaria and Greece respectively.
-By far followed Malta with the number of inbound trips in the peak month being 9 times higher than the lowest month.
+Seasonality of inbound trips by visitors coming from other EU countries was particularly high in two Member States.
+More than half of all inbound trips in Bulgaria (55.5 %) and Croatia (55.1 %) took place during the two core summer months, July and August.
+In Greece, nearly seven out of ten inbound trips were made during the summer season, however more evenly spread throughout the four months, June to September (see Figure 6).
+In Croatia, the number of trips of EU visitors in the peak month was 39 times higher than the lowest month, while this ratio was 31 to one for Bulgaria.
+By far followed Greece and Cyprus with the number of inbound trips in the peak month being respectively 18 and 10 times higher than the lowest month.

 City tourism was one of the attractions for 9 out of 10 trips of Europeans to Estonia

-Looking at trips for personal purposes and at the features of the destination that attracted the tourist, city tourism was reported as one of the attractions for more than half (52 %) of intra-EU personal trips of Europeans in 2013 (see Table 3), followed by seaside which was a relevant feature for 36 % of the trips, countryside (23 %) and mountains (17 %).
+Looking at trips for personal purposes and at the features of the destination that attracted the tourist, city tourism was reported as one of the attractions for more than half (52 %) of intra-EU personal trips of Europeans in 2013, followed by seaside which was a relevant feature for 36 % of the trips, countryside (23 %) and mountains (17 %) (see Table 3) (see chapter "Data sources and availability).

 Looking at national data, city tourism was the most frequently reported feature for most countries.
 Cities were reported as an attraction for more than 4 out of 5 trips to Estonia (89 %), Romania (83 %) and Lithuania (82 %).